 20th anniversary of insumisión: action in Bilbao from KEM-MOC (Basque country), 2009

 WRI embraces and promotes nonviolence, from active resistance to militarism and noncooperation with systems of oppression to the use of dialogue and the building of alternatives.
 Our Nonviolence Programme connects movements using nonviolent methods for social change (e.g. through organising workshops and exchanges on nonviolence training).
+It also:

 - Runs a War Profiteers project, on activities exposing the economics of warmaking.